mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * Set.clear() - empties a set.
 Takes in no arguments.
 * Set.copy() - returns a copy of a set.
 Takes in no arguments.
 * Set.add() - adds an element to a set at the given index, shifting everything after it to the right by one.
 Takes in an object to add, and an index to put it at.
+* Set.join() - returns a newly joined string.
+Takes in a delimiter to put between elements of set.

 #### Time
 * Time.now() - gets system time.